navjotsinghprince/navjotsinghprince/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ... as a software developer job
+- 🔭 I’m currently working on ... as a software development
 - 🌱 I’m currently learning ... new technologies
 - 👯 I’m looking to collaborate on ... code
 - 🤔 I’m looking for help with ...developers